Nong Khiaw - The Complete Guide

 Following the Nam Ou river upstream, the mountains fall away and the river banks are covered in paddy fields.

-When we visited, the pavilion at the top was under construction, but there were plenty of places to sit down, take a load off and take in the magnificent surroundings.
+At the top there are magnificent views all around, plenty of places to sit down and lots of shade to cool off in.
 Also for the more daring, there were an abundance of great selfie spots to clamber on to.

 Difficulty: Medium.
 The walk is steep in places, but not overly long or extreme in any way.
 Along the trail there are benches, swings and places to rest, and in the areas where there is a need to scramble, there are always ropes to help you.

 How long does the walk take: The walk took us about an hour and half to climb to the top.
 This included a lot of stops for photos.
 The way down was much shorter, taking only about 45 minutes.
+In total around 2 hours.

-Tips: Similar to the other viewpoints, beware of the weather.
+Similar to the other viewpoints, beware of the weather.
 You wouldn’t want to do this viewpoint after heavy rain.

 We’ve said it before, and we’ll say it again, bring lots of water!